 The silhouette sign is based on the premise that an intrathoracic radiopacity, if in anatomic contact with a border of the heart or aorta, will obscure that border.
 The medial border of the mass is silhouetting the superior mediastinum.

 The cervicothoracic sign is based on the tenet that if a thoracic lesion is in anatomic contact with the soft tissues of the neck, its contiguous border will be lost.
 The cephalic border of the anterior mediastinum ends at the level of the clavicles, whereas that of the posterior mediastinum extends much higher.
-Hence, a lesion clearly visible above the clavicles on the frontal view must lie posteriorly and be entirely within the thorax, as was in our case.
+Hence, a lesion clearly visible above the clavicles on the frontal view must lie posteriorly and be entirely within the thorax, as was the situation in our case.

 Esophageal masses, vascular anomalies such as an aberrant subclavian artery, double aortic arch, or aneurysm, and mediastinal extension from a thyroid goitre can all cause increased opacity in the retro tracheal triangle (arrow on lateral radiograph).